-In this age of information, MCA administration has found it beneficial, timely and cost effective to use technology to communicate with parents on a regular basis.
-Email and phone systems through "Parent Square" are used to communicate regular and emergency information to students and parents.
-The MCA home page (http://www.murrieta.k12.ca.us/murrietacanyon) is a great place to find information about school programs, departments, testing schedule, progress report dates, Site Council meetings, newsletters, the student calendar, maps, student activities, clubs, event pictures, contact information for all staff and much more.
-While the vast majority of families have internet access, other forms of communication are utilized which includes: Phoenix Newsletter and a school- to-home automated telephone and/or email system through "Parent Square" for attendance and notification of important and emergency issues.
+In this age of information, MCA /MOA administration has found it beneficial, timely, and cost effective to use technology to communicate with parents on a regular basis.
+Email and phone systems are used to communicate regular and emergency information to students and parents.
+The Murrieta Canyon Academy home page

+(www.murrieta.k12.ca.us./Domain/1996) is a great place to find campus information about school programs, events, schedules, progress report dates, Site Council meeting information, student calendars, and district updates.
+While the vast majority of families have internet access, other forms of communication are utilized which includes: a school-to-home automated telephone and/or email system for attendance and notification of important and emergency issues.

-PARENT/TEACHER/COUNSELOR/ADMIN COMMUNICATION
+PARENT/TEACHER/COUNSELOR/ADMIN.
+COMMUNICATION